Welcome to my post on visiting Venice in December. I believe Venice is one of the world’s most beautiful and popular touristic destinations.

 Considering that most of the tourists travel during spring and summer, winter is good time to visit important landmarks and attractions without queuing for too long.

-If you’re wondering how to spend a couple of days in Venice, why not check out my 3 days in Venice itinerary and this site for more inspiration?
+If you’re wondering how to spend a couple of days in Venice, why not take a look at my perfect 3 days in Venice itinerary and this site for more inspiration?

 If you found this Venice travel guide helpful, feel free to buy me a virtual coffee here.